kasper-piskorski/docs/pages/documentation/4-querying-with-graql/insert-queries.md

 <div class="tab-content">
 <div role="tabpanel" class="tab-pane active" id="shell2">
 <pre>
-insert has name "Totodile" isa pokemon;
+insert has identifier "Titus Groan" isa person;
+commit;
 </pre>
 </div>
 <div role="tabpanel" class="tab-pane" id="java2">
 <pre>
-qb.insert(var().has("name", "Totodile").isa("pokemon"));
+qb.insert(var().has("name", "Titus Groan").isa("person"));
 </pre>
 </div> <!-- tab-pane -->
 </div> <!-- tab-content -->

-Set the type of this concept.

 ### id

-Create a concept with the given id, or retrieve it if one with that id exists.
+It is not possible to insert a concept with the given id, as this is the job of the system.
+However, if you attempt to insert by id, you will retrieve a concept if one with that id already exists.
 The created or retrieved concept can then be modified with further properties.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell3" data-toggle="tab">Graql</a></li>